peytoncordero/DRI25/text-analysis.md

 In our own research, these preconceived notions is **theory**.

-<Info>What can we expect from a dataset of NYC real estate prices over time, based on what we think we know about changes in neighborhood composition?
+<Info>Based on THEORY, what can we expect from a dataset about ice cream consumption and temperature?
+I'm trying to think of the least controversial question possible.
 </Info>

 The conceptualization stage of research is *defining* the concept of our research question.